sannapa2016/patient-360-precision-genomics/README.md

 ## Results Summary

-As demonstrated in the clinical output (**{65B6EDA4-7C8F-4B3D-8813-C95D439AA8A5}.png**), the model identified a statistically significant difference ($p = 0.0011$) in treatment durability for the KRAS-G12C mutation cohort compared to the Wild Type.
+As demonstrated in the clinical output, the model identified a statistically significant difference ($p = 0.0011$) in treatment durability for the KRAS-G12C mutation cohort compared to the Wild Type.

 This insight allows Pharma companies to: